fresheneesz/proofOfTimeOwnership/readme.md

 ### Derivation

 The formula for calculating the minimum cost of attack is derived in the following way.
 In a successful attack, the attacker must be able to build a longer chain.
-We’ll assume this isn’t a long-range revision such that the `commonProportion` term is very close to 1 and can then simplify the chain-length equation by ignoring it.
+We’ll assume this isn’t a long-range revision, and therefore assume that the `commonProportion` term is very close to 1 and can then simplify the chain-length equation by ignoring it.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Attack Inequality: `a*HashCost*(b*StakeCost)^N > HashCost*StakeCost^N`
 where